willdufault/chess/README.md

-# chess
+# Chess with Artificial Intelligence

-Chess with Artificial Intelligence by Will Dufault and Mattheus Faria.
+(Created by Will Dufault and Mattheus Faria.)

 ## How to Play:
 - Black is on top (CAPS)